minademian/fakenewschecker/README.md

-# fakenewschecker
+# News Sifter

-A Facebook Messenger bot to get further information (political leaning, accuracy, bias) on a news article
+A custom chatbot to get further information (political leaning, accuracy, bias) on a news article